nirum/limo/README.md

 # Limo: generalized linear models
+*Note: This package is just getting started.
+Check back later for more info.*

 ## About
-This package is just getting started.
-Check back later for more info
+The limo package is a set of tools for creating and fitting generalized linear models (GLMs), specifically tuned for sensory neuroscience data and applications.

 ## Experiment
 The `Experiment` object is useful as a container for holding sensory experiment